 In the banking industry, MICR codes are vital in speeding up cheque processing while ensuring security.
-Understanding this MICR code classifies as an important cheque feature and ensures accurate cheque processing and transactions.
+The MICR code is considered an important cheque feature and ensures accurate cheque processing and transactions.

-MICR (Magnetic Ink Character Recognition) is a technology that is used to identify magnetic ink characters printed on cheques.
-The MICR code is a 9-digit number located at the bottom of every cheque leaf that helps validate transaction authenticity.
+MICR (Magnetic Ink Character Recognition) is a technology used to identify magnetic-ink numbers on the bottom of every cheque leaf, helping ensure transaction authenticity.

-The Reserve Bank of India introduced this MICR code to improve efficiency and safety while processing cheque payments.
-This technology allows banks to quickly identify branches, speeding up the entire cheque clearance process.
+The Reserve Bank of India introduced this MICR code to improve efficiency and safety while processing cheque payments, quickly identify branches, and speed up the entire cheque clearance process.

 All bank branches are assigned a unique MICR code to distinguish themselves from other financial institutions.
 This 9-digit number follows a particular format and can be divided into three parts, which are as follows: